Why Tractor Supply Co. Is Excited About Petsense

 - HomeTown Pet: TSCO had already opened two HomeTown Pet stores and gaining the brand power, network, and experienced management by joining forces with Petsense significantly enhances this business's operations and efficiencies.
 Tractor Supply wisely kept Petsense's leadership teams in place in order to help soothe the transition into their parent company's infrastructure and benefit from their years of experience and expertise in the pet industry.

 - Petsense: The acquisition also helps Petsense by providing the business with the necessary capital, marketing, and extensive store, distribution, and digital networks to achieve new economies of scale as a competitive advantage against rivals Pet Supplies Plus, PetValu, and PetSupermarket.
 This synergy is expected to escalate Petsense's store growth to 15-20% annually in an effort to double its total stores by 2020.
-In 2017 alone, Petsmart has increased their projected store growth from a pre-acquisition projection of 15 stores to a new projection of 20-25 stores.
+In 2017 alone, Petsense has increased their projected store growth from a pre-acquisition projection of 15 stores to a new projection of 20-25 stores.

 Source: Chain Store Guide's Discount, Dollar, & Specialty Retailers Database